:: BOSCH MIXERS IN STOCK ::

 Rinse fresh-picked small okra pods with cool water and lay out on clean towels.

 Stuff clean sterilized mason jars with whole clean okra pods.
-Do not trim off ends or stem.
+Do not trim off ends or stems.
 Pack as tightly as possible leaving 1 inch headspace.

 For each quart jar filled with fresh okra pods, add in: